 Matthew 6:8 demonstrates an interesting point about God's omnipotence: that God is already informed about and knows ahead of time what we need.
 That is kind of staggering isn't it?
 God knows everything there is to know about us.
 Have you ever wondered why we should pray if God already knows what we need?
 It makes you wonder: “What's the point?”
 If God already knows about my needs then what is the purpose of prayer?

-He took him outside and said, “Look at the heavens and count the stars - if indeed you can count them.”
-Then He said to him, “So shall your offspring be.”
+And He took him outside and said, “Now look toward the heavens, and count the stars, if you are able to count them.”
+And He said to him, “So shall your descendants be.”

 In Genesis chapter 15 the word of the Lord came to Abram in a vision.
 In the vision, Abram told God that he was without a child.
 God knew that Abram needed a child, but it allowed the two of them to talk.
 God wanted to be involved in Abram's life.
 Abram believed the promises of God and was considered righteous.
 Abram involved God in his life and his life was changed forever.
 Abram was changed because of his interaction with God.

 When God met Moses at the burning bush, it became a time of communication.
 God gave Moses his calling and Moses gave his excuses as to why he was inadequate.
 Every time Moses gave an excuse, God gave an answer.
 God already knew everything about Moses, but Moses needed to get involved with God.
 Moses needed to communicate with God and become accustomed to talking with Him.
 As a result, Moses became a changed man.
 God then used him to change his world.
 God wants to get involved in everything we do.
 Prayer is how we involve him.
-As a result. we can change our world.
+As a result, He can change our world by using us.

 God wants us to involve Him in our day-to-day lives.
 By spending time daily in prayer and worship, we invite God into our lives.
 God wants to hear from us, and get involved with us.
 But he will not intrude, instead, he waits for our invitation.
 Prayer is an opportunity that everyone should take to invite God to become involved their lives.